 In the above FAQ, you claim that there is no difference.
 But there must be some difference that you don't know.
-Otherwise, why would there be two different plans?
+Otherwise, why would there be different plans?
 Can you find out for sure and tell me the difference?

 Multiple Liaison plans that look similar (or the same) exist for historical reasons that are not even relevant from the customer point of view.
-If you are looking to buy any of those two plans and any of them would suffice your requirements, in general, you would choose the one that is lower price, unless any other feature (such as max. policy duration or the available policy maximum) is important to you that are different in the plan.
+If you are looking to buy any of the three plans and any of them would suffice your requirements, in general, you would choose the one that is lower price, unless any other feature (such as max. policy duration or the available policy maximum) is important to you that are different in the plan.

 If there multiple plans that are exactly the same, why do you offer such duplicate plans?
 It is very confusing to me.